juju/docs/src/en/charms-offline.md

 charms.
 It is primarily meant for charm authors but it is also useful for just downloading charms from the Charm Store.

-Local charms require some degree of maintenance (updating).
+Local charms originating from the Store require some degree of maintenance (updating).
 Merely downloading a charm once will allow the charm to get stale.
 To update a charm, simply overwrite the existing charm directory by downloading it to the same location.

-See [Charm Tools][charm-tools] for information on installation as well as for command syntax and usage.
+See [Charm Tools][charm-tools] for information on installation as well as for command syntax and general usage.

 ### Storing a charm locally